WesJD/AnvilGUI/README.md

             return AnvilGUI.Response.text("Incorrect.");
         }
     })
-    .preventClose()                                             //prevents the inventory from being closed .text("What is the meaning of life?")                       //sets the text the GUI should start with .itemLeft(new ItemStack(Material.IRON_SWORD))               //use a custom item for the first slot .itemRight(new ItemStack(Material.IRON_INGOT))              //use a custom item for the second slot .onLeftInputClick(player -> player.sendMessage("sword"))    //called when the left input slot is clicked .onRightInputClick(player -> player.sendMessage("ingot"))   //called when the right input slot is clicked .title("Enter your answer.")                                //set the title of the GUI (only works in 1.14+) .plugin(myPluginInstance)                                   //set the plugin instance
+    .preventClose()                                                    //prevents the inventory from being closed .text("What is the meaning of life?")                              //sets the text the GUI should start with .itemLeft(new ItemStack(Material.IRON_SWORD))                      //use a custom item for the first slot .itemRight(new ItemStack(Material.IRON_SWORD))                     //use a custom item for the second slot .onLeftInputClick(player -> player.sendMessage("first sword"))     //called when the left input slot is clicked .onRightInputClick(player -> player.sendMessage("second sword"))   //called when the right input slot is clicked .title("Enter your answer.")                                       //set the title of the GUI (only works in 1.14+) .plugin(myPluginInstance)                                          //set the plugin instance
     .open(myPlayer);                                                   //opens the GUI for the player provided
 ```